AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-60-Ioc.md

 C2 domains, phishing domains, malware distribution sites Harder to change than IPs — domain registration takes time DGA (Domain Generation Algorithms) are attacker response to domain blocking

+Network/Host Artifacts
+Specific User-Agent strings, HTTP headers, registry keys Mutex names created by malware, file paths used for persistence More specific to the malware family — harder to change